oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
 - Loaded the demo data
-- Age group data loaded into AGE_GROUP
+- Loaded Age group data into AGE_GROUP

 ### Demo data for this lab
 >**NOTE:** Skip this section if you have demo data loaded and completed previous labs.

-If you have not completed previous labs then run the following script in SQL Worksheet to load all necessary objects.
+If you have not completed the previous labs then run the following script in SQL Worksheet to load all necessary objects.

 *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet.*:

 ```
 <copy>
-DROP TABLE CUSTOMER_CA
+DROP TABLE CUSTOMER_CA;
-;

 CREATE TABLE CUSTOMER_CA
     (